 Parents make these mistakes out of frustration and, frankly, even out of desperation, but these mistakes result in children who stay awake longer at bedtime and, perhaps even worse, children who are often awake for long periods during the night.

-The 5-step plan shows you how to:
+The 5-Step Guide shows parents how to:

 Step 2: Use the proven 5B Bedtime Routine every night